Living On Campus

-- Students who are registered for at least one credit-bearing course.
+- Students who are enrolled for at least one credit-bearing course.
 In order to maintain

 eligibility, students must maintain enrollment in at least one credit-bearing course during the duration of the semester.
 No longer being enrolled in at least one credit-bearing course may cause the housing lease agreement to be cancelled.
 Exceptions

-and who enroll in at least one credit-bearing course from Western.
+Students or interns who are enrolled in articulated programs from another college or university.
+They may also be required to enroll in at least one credit-bearing course from Western.

 During the winter break, students must meet the following criteria:

 - Students who lived in the residence halls during the fall semester and who are preregistered for at least one credit-bearing course for the following spring semester.